Junting98/CourseProject/README.md

 * Transformers

 To install dependencies, you can use the included **environment.ysml** to create a virtual environment with Anaconda.
-Reference can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+Installation reference can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 A detailed tutorial will be included in the DEMO.

 ## Contributions
 * Junting Wang: Team Leader.
 Implemented the model and written up the code documentation.